alexeygumirov/openhab/README.md

 - [MQTT Bus](http://mqtt.org/)
 - [Zigbee2MQTT bridge](https://github.com/Koenkk/zigbee2mqtt)

-I use Raspberry Pi 2B+ with standard "Raspbian GNU/Linux 9 (stretch)" distribution there.
+I use Raspberry Pi 2B+ with "Raspbian GNU/Linux 10 (buster)" distribution there.

 In order to improve system stability and performance I connected external SSD via USB port to the Raspberry and moved (via symlink) all large and regularly updated logs there:
 - MQTT (Mosquitto) logs